Robelyn Garcia: College career

-Garcia was a multi-sport athlete in college; she also played softball, soccer, ran cross-country and track.
+Garcia was a multi-sport athlete in college; she also played softball, soccer, ran cross country and track.
 She was honored in May 2015 with her induction into the Dodge City College Athletic Hall of Fame.

-Professional
+Professional career

-Garcia played for several professional basketball teams and leagues, including the 1993 Champion Kansas Crusaders, Kansas City Mustangs and Tulsa Flames of the WBA.
+Garcia played on several professional basketball teams and leagues, including the 1993 Champion Kansas Crusaders, Kansas City Mustangs and Tulsa Flames of the WBA.
 She also played in The Pro-Am, AAU Women's League, Guadalupe, Mexico, British Columbia, and was chosen to play in the Liberty Basketball Association (LBA) professional league.